deomwaka/alx-low_level_programming/README.md

-This repository is about low level programing
+This project is about Low Level Programming